Discover Miltenberg: From half-timbered houses and castles to delicious wines

 A walk through the Black Quarter

-Places of interest around the Schnatterloch
+Sights around the Schnatterloch

-Zum Riesen - A historic inn with charm
+Zum Riesen - a historic inn with charm

 The day draws to a close